avataryipyip/private_policy/README.md

 #Changes to the Policy

   + We may update this privacy policy to reflect changes to our information practices.
 If we make any material changes we will notify you by email (sent to the e-mail address specified in your account) or by means of a notice on this Site prior to the change becoming effective.
 We encourage you to periodically review this page for the latest information on our privacy practices.

+# If you have any questions about our Privacy Policy, please contact us at worldstudio2017@gmail.com